Overview of GraphQL

 The monday.com API is built with GraphQL, a flexible query language that allows you to return as much or as little data as you need.
 It's important to know that GraphQL is an application layer that parses the query you send it and returns (or changes) data accordingly.

-Unlike REST APIs where there are multiple endpoints returning different data, GraphQL always exposes one endpoint and allows you to determine the structure of the returned data.
+Unlike REST APIs, where multiple endpoints return different data, GraphQL always exposes one endpoint and allows you to determine the structure of the returned data.
+Our API uses the following endpoint: https://api.monday.com/v2

 Operations

-In GraphQL there are two possible operations: queries and mutations.
+There are two possible operations in GraphQL: queries and mutations.

 Query